-Ableton Live has become one of the most recognizable DAWs available, mostly for producers, DJs, and live acts.
-In this article, we’ll see if it suits rock and metal bands and producers looking to record and mix their own music.
+Ableton Live has become one of the most recognizable DAWs available.
+Though, there is not much about if it suits rock and metal bands.

 Despite mostly being associated with electronic music, Ableton Live is a DAW with simple controls for recording and mixing all genres.
 It has an intuitive interface and plenty of fantastic stock plugins for achieving a heavier sound that is perfect for rock, metal, and everything in between.

 If you have the necessary gear, you can easily record any band into Ableton and get a good result.
 And once you start mixing, you’ll have creative options that surpass similar tools in other digital audio workstations.

 Why Is Ableton Live Great for Rock and Metal Bands?